 - (1) When on-station, the AirOpsO is responsible for supervising PMP execution and directing the AODO as required.
 The AirOpsO or Assistant AirOpsO will take responsibility for command notification updates and coordinate with the DirOps for any required MCASCP reports.
 The AirOpsO or Assistant AirOpsO will report to the EOC if directed by the CO, MCASCP or the DirOps. - (2) For any on-airfield mishaps involving non-tenant squadrons or civil aviation, the AirOpsO shall provide a follow-on Incident Site Commander who will be responsible for supervision of security operations once ARFF operations have concluded.
-This Incident Site Commander will remain on-scene until the arrival of NTSB or other military investigators.
-The MCASCP ASO shall assist as required to ensure initial required actions in this PMP are accomplished and that aircraft wreckage remains undisturbed.
+This Incident Site Commander will remain on-scene until the arrival of military investigators or the NTSB.
+The d.
+Aircraft Rescue and Fire Fighting (ARFF)

+MCASCP ASO shall assist as required to ensure initial required actions in this PMP are accomplished and that aircraft wreckage remains undisturbed.